anzusystems/common-admin/docs/editor/nodes/embed-external/index.md

 # embedExternal

-- See [Scraper](/editor/scraper/general/) for info and all supported types.
+- see [Scraper](/editor/scraper/general/) for info and all supported types

 ## Features
-- User can open dialog, input supported code snippet inside textarea, and it will autodetect type of embed media and parse its content using scraper
+- user can open dialog, input supported code snippet inside textarea, and it will autodetect type of embed media and parse its content using scraper
-- if the media embed code is from DAM and according to some licence restrictions, convert it to embedAudio or embedVideo
+- if the media embed code is distributed in DAM and matches some licence restrictions, it's converted to embedAudio or embedVideo by anzutap

 ## Node schema